GameBridgeAI/ts_serialize/README.md

 - `toJSON` - converts the model to a JSON string
 - `tsSerialize` - converts the model to "Plain old Javascript object" with any provided key or value transformations
 - `tsTransformKey` - called against every key, has one parameter, the key to transform, the return value is a string
-- `clone` - returns a new refernce of the object with all properties cloned, takes the object as a parameter to override cloned property values
+- `clone` - returns a new reference of the object with all properties cloned, takes the object as a parameter to override cloned property values

 ```ts
 class TestClass extends Serializable {